-DOING BUSINESS IN DENMARK
+DOING BUSINESS IN DENMARK IN 2017

 Since 2003, Healy Consultants Group PLC has assisted our Clients to start a company in Denmark.
 The services we provide include i) Denmark business registration ii) company licensing iii) corporate bank account opening services iv) human resources strategies v) work permit applications and vi) office rental solutions.